cedadev/padocc/docs/source/index.rst

 Vast amounts of archival data in a variety of formats can be processed using the package's group mechanics and automatic deployment to a job submission system.

+**Latest Release: v1.3 05/02/2025**: This release now adds a huge number of additional features to both projects and groups (see the CLI and Interactive sections in this documentation for details).
+Several alpha-stage features are still untested or not well documented, please report any issues to the `github repo <https://github.com/cedadev/padocc>_`.

 Formats that can be generated
 -----------------------------
 **padocc** is capable of generating both reference files with Kerchunk (JSON or Parquet) and cloud formats like Zarr.